mizu.js

 *refresh="interval"

-Force an element to be processed again at a specified interval (in seconds).
+Reprocess an element at a specified interval (in seconds).

 <div *refresh="1.5">